Collecting Payment

 NET 30 is standard for most small to medium sized businesses, which means a client must pay within 30 days of receiving your invoice.
 Research your industry and ask others in your field what they do.
 Within most industries, many businesses tend to use similar terms.
 For example, construction may be NET 30 or even NET 60.
 Freelancers may range from cash-on-delivery (COD) to NET 30.

-It may be temping to bill a client twice monthly or request payment upon delivery.
+It may be tempting to bill a client twice monthly or request payment upon delivery.
 While these terms are perfectly acceptable in some industries, they may not be in others.
 If clients resist your terms, it might be that you’ve asked for payment within a time frame to which they are not accustomed.

 If you’re working with a new client, you could start by requesting payment in project phases or request an initial deposit.
 Once you figure out the best time frame for a client, stick to it for the sake of consistency.
 Most problems arise when there is a gap in expectations.